Is There a Link Between Divorce and Depression?

 Essentially, anyone who has a difficult time with their divorce could find themselves dealing with either clinical or situational depression.
 In either case, it is important to seek medical attention immediately.
 There are plenty of doctors out there who are prepared to provide you with the information and help you need.
 And, from a legal standpoint, our firm can work with you to ensure your legal interests are protected while you focus on what’s important—recovering and regaining your health.

-Contact McKinley Irvin today to discuss your case with our team of attorneys.
+Contact McKinley Irvin to schedule a consultation to discuss your case with an experienced family law attorney.